-Remove the milk from the heat and allow the mesophilic culture to dissolve on the surface of the milk for approximately 2-3 minutes.
-Once dissolved, thoroughly incorporate the starter culture into the milk.
+Remove the milk from the heat and allow the mesophilic culture to dissolve on the surface of the milk for approximately 2 to 3 minutes.
+Once the starter culture is dissolved, thoroughly incorporate it into the milk.
 Let the mixture sit for 30 minutes.

-If using calcium chloride, mix the calcium chloride in 1/4 cup of water.
+If using calcium chloride, mix the calcium chloride into ¼ cup of water.
 Add the mixture to the milk.
-Using up and down strokes (don't stir!), incorporate the rennet into the milk.
-Do not over mix.
-Calcium chloride results in firmer curds and is helpful when using milk from the grocery store which is generally more processed than farm fresh milk.
+Using up-and-down strokes (don't stir!), incorporate the rennet into the milk.
+Do not over-mix.
+Calcium chloride results in firmer curds and is helpful when using milk from the grocery store which is generally more processed than farm-fresh milk.

 Cut the curd using four sets of cuts:

-The fourth and final set should be diagonal cuts every 1/2 inch working from the top left of the container to the bottom right.
+The fourth and final set should be diagonal cuts every ½ inch working from the top right of the container to the bottom left.

-Once the curd has been cut, allow it to sit for 5 minutes then stir gently for 2-3 minutes.
+Once the curd has been cut, allow it to sit for 5 minutes then stir gently for 2 to 3 minutes.

-Warm the curd gently over low heat for 1 hour stirring continuously but gently.
+Warm the curds gently over low heat for 1 hour stirring continuously but gently.
 Stirring keeps the curds separated and allows the curds to heat evenly.
-Be careful to only increase the temperature of the curd 2-5°F every five minutes.
+Be careful to only increase the temperature of the curd 2° to 5°F every 5 minutes.
 It may be necessary to adjust the heat during the process.

-When the curd reaches 115°F, hold the heat at 115°F for 10 to 15 minutes (it may be necessary to turn the heat on and off during that period to maintain the correct temperature).
+When the curd reaches 115°F, hold the heat at 115°F for 10 to 15 minutes.
+(It may be necessary to turn the heat on and off during that period to maintain the correct temperature.)
 Continue to stir the curd during this time to ensure even heating.
 The curds should be about the size of shelled peanuts and should be firm but not hard.
 The curds should bounce without breaking.
-Some experimentation may be necessary to find the right cooking period length for the curd consistency you prefer.
+Some experimentation may be necessary to find the right cooking period for the curd consistency you prefer.

-Carefully spoon the curd into a colander lined with a tea towel.
+Carefully spoon the curds into a colander lined with a tea towel.
 Allow the whey (clear liquid) to drain off.